jacquessham/ScotchWhisky/README.md

 3. If nothing is entered, application suggests Macallan.
 (See the Application folder for explaination)
 <br>
 <br>
-You may find the codes and the captures in the [RecommendationApplication](RecommendationApplication)
+You may find the codes and the captures in the <a href="https://github.com/jacquessham/ScotchWhisky/tree/master/RecommendationApplication">RecommendationApplication</a>

 ## Report
 In the [Report folder](Report), there is a report of going over how the recommendation system is built by choosing the best model from Region Classification, Dendrogram, and K-means Clustering.